Work for Us

 If you would like more information, please email our Recruiting Officer.

-- All candidates for employment as a Firefighter undergo an extensive pre-employment process outlined on this page.
+- All candidates for employment as a Firefighter undergo an extensive pre-employment process.

 - The City of McKinney is committed to equal employment opportunities (EEO) for all employees and applicants for employment, consistent with our core values.
 Discrimination against any person in recruitment, examination, appointment, training, promotion, discipline, pay, layoff or termination, or any other aspect of employment is prohibited.
 This includes discrimination on the basis of race/color, gender, national origin, disability, genetic information, age, religion, veteran status or any other characteristic protected by law.
 Retaliation, intimidation, coercion or harassment against any applicant for employment or employee who may file a complaint or grievance relative to this policy is strictly prohibited.
 Any employee who violates the provisions of this policy may be subject to disciplinary action, up to and including termination of employment.